WanjaNjunge/cafe-menu-fcc/README.md

 # cafe-menu-fcc
-Using Freecodecamp to work through this simple menu
+Using Freecodecamp to work through this simple cafe menu